carltonjohnson1/Online-Calculator/readme.md

 ## Content

 This was calculator I built for fun.
-The original idea was based on Tutorial by as my final project in a 10 week course I completed on becoming a Front-end Developer.
-The course was run by [GreatStack](https://youtu.be/cGgLHJGyS34?si=k4Cg4fOLGgJTg2Qo).
+The original idea was based on Tutorial on YouTube by [GreatStack](https://youtu.be/cGgLHJGyS34?si=k4Cg4fOLGgJTg2Qo).

-However, after made many modifications in CSS to tweak the look to my liking and also in JavaScript to improve the efficiency and functionality of the JavaScript code.
+However, after made many modifications to tweak it to my liking and to improve it's responsiveness.